 RMR Generator: shall have the meaning specified in Section 1.18 of the ISO’s Open Access Transmission Tariff.

 Rolling RTC: The RTC run that is used to schedule a given 15-minute External Transaction.
 The Rolling RTC may be an RTC00, RTC15, RTC30 or RTC45 run.

+Roundtrip Efficiency: The ratio of energy injections to energy withdrawals for an Energy Storage Resource.